parthvalani/Letter-recognition-using-machine-learning/README.md

 <!-- USAGE EXAMPLES -->
 ## Methodology

-* load the dataset using pandas
+* Load the dataset using pandas
-* data scaling and one-hot encoding
+* Data scaling and one-hot encoding
-* split the data in training(16000) and testing(4000) set.
+* Split the data in training(16000) and testing(4000) set.
-* Extract features from
+* Extract features from following files.
   1. ANN.ipynb (2-layer neural network with 20% dropout)
   2. PCA.ipynb (principal component analysis with reduced 10 attributes)
   3. AutoEncoder.ipynb (Same input and output layer with only input data)